How to Remove Broken Filament From Your 3D Printer

 Wait till the hot-end reaches the desired temperature.

-Now squeeze the Extruder lever to the release the grip on the filament and pull out the first half of the filament if needed.
+Now squeeze the Extruder lever to release the grip on the filament and pull out the first half of the filament if needed.

 Next, you can unscrew the PTFE tube attachment that goes into the extruder with the gears, then pull out the other half of filament.